-Occlusive agents are ingredients that form a film on the skin to prevent water loss and act as a barrier function.
-Mineral oil is the most common synthetic occlusive ingredient and although it’s very good at reducing TEWL, there are a number of chemicals involved in manufacturing this ingredient (find out more here).
+One// Occlusive agents are ingredients that form a film on the skin to prevent water loss and act as a barrier function.
+Mineral oil is the most common synthetic occlusive ingredient and although it’s very good at reducing TEWL, there are a number of chemicals involved in manufacturing this ingredient.
 Beeswax is a classic example of a natural occlusive.
 Occlusive products are great for extremely dry skin commonly found on your heels, elbows and lips, but may not be the best to use on skin which is prone to breakouts because they can prevent the skin from releasing its natural oil leading to blocked pores.

-Humectants prevent the loss of water thereby retaining the skin’s natural hydration levels.
+Two// Humectants prevent the loss of water thereby retaining the skin’s natural hydration levels.
 Some compounds also have the ability to actively attract moisture.
 These materials are such great little workers because they help to draw in the water and keep your skin hydrated without overly oily materials.
-Look for vitamin b5 and glycerine, but when it comes to glycerine be aware that it can be derived from palm products so it’s always good to either look for a sustainable source or choose coconut glycerine.
-You’ll find coconut glycerine and vitamin b5 in our Tailor Hydrate.
+Look for Vitamin B5 and glycerine, but when it comes to glycerine be aware that it can be derived from palm products so it’s always good to either look for a sustainable source or choose coconut glycerine.
+You’ll find coconut glycerine and Vitamin B5 in Hydrate.

-Emollients have the quality of softening or soothing the skin.
+Three// Emollients have the quality of softening or soothing the skin.
 Fats and oils are classic examples of emollients.
 Some of these emollients also have occlusive properties like jojoba which is actually a wax rather than an oil and have properties almost identical to that of your skin's own natural oil.
-You’ll find Jojoba in our Tailor Your Blend Moisture.
+You’ll find jojoba in Moisture.

 Fatty acids are key components which help to maintain the function of your skin cells, provide support for the cell membrane helping to prevent water loss and also ensure the transfer of nutrients into the cell and cellular waste out.

 Omega 3 essential fatty acid is the kingpin to moisturise skin.
 It’s essential because your body can’t make it.
-In an article found on Web MD, Ann Yelmokas McDermott, PhD, a nutritionist at the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University in Boston said, “These fatty acids are responsible for the health of the cell membrane, which is not only what acts as the barrier to things that are harmful, but also the passageway for nutrients to cross in and out and for waste products to get in and out of the cell.”
+Ann Yelmokas McDermott, PhD, a nutritionist at the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University in Boston said, “These fatty acids are responsible for the health of the cell membrane, which is not only what acts as the barrier to things that are harmful, but also the passageway for nutrients to cross in and out and for waste products to get in and out of the cell.”
 Thus, once again explaining to us why fatty acids are so important.

 Hyaluronic acid (or HA) is another key component that helps to keep the skin moisturised.
 One of its key functions in the skin is to keep the space outside of your cells hydrated and provide a “gooey” structure which helps carry nutrients into a cell and transport cellular waste away from the cells.
 Maintaining the extracellular space and providing an open, as well as hydrated, structure for the passage of nutrients are the main functions of HA in epidermis.